by Matthew Webb

 Who Plays Where and Why?

-The end result of 500-mile limitation is usually a bracket with one chunk of East Region teams and another of West Region teams, with the possible caveat of a field that includes Adrian as its location puts it within 500 miles of schools in both regions.
+The end result of the 500-mile limitation is usually a bracket with one chunk of East Region teams and another of West Region teams, with the possible caveat of a field that includes Adrian as its location puts it within 500 miles of schools in both regions.
 While the appropriate number of highest-ranked teams would ideally receive “byes” to the quarterfinals, be aware of the fact that travel restrictions take priority over maintaining seed integrity should such a situation arise.